nicklesimba/quick-kind-multus-whereabouts/README.md

 		`$ kubectl config set-context --current --namespace=kube-system`

-   - if you're in a rush, the quick way to check things are good is that these pods soon start running :)
+   - if you're in a rush, the quick way to check things are good is that these pods soon start running.
+If they are, you're good to go!

          kube-multus-ds-amd64-6fvhz                   1/1     Running             0          18s
          kube-multus-ds-amd64-r2244                   1/1     Running             0          18s